Good habits to adopt in large parks

 • Electric- and gas-powered motor scooters, effortless electric bikes, two-wheel personal transporters (such as Segway’s), electric (stand-up) scooters, ATVs and snowmobiles are prohibited.

-• No person shall travel at a speed exceeding 20 km/h or in a manner that endangers the safety of pedestrians and other drivers.
+• No person shall travel at a speed exceeding 20 km/h or in a manner that endangers the safety of other people using the bike lanes.

 At the beach